Building your first Support app - Part 5: Installing the app in Zendesk Support

 - Uploading and installing the app in Zendesk Support

 You can only upload and install private Support apps on the Zendesk Suite Growth plan or above, or the Support Professional plan or above.
-If you're on the Team plan, Zendesk offers developers a free, sponsored Enterprise account for testing and debugging apps.
-We ask only that you don't use it to provide actual support.
-Refer to Requesting a sponsored test account.
+To get a free eligible account for testing, see Getting a trial or sponsored account for development.

 This tutorial is part of a series on building a Zendesk app: